fredgibbs/fredgibbs.github.io/courses/making-history/index.md

 ### Please Ask for Help
 I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how you can improve your performance (if at all).
-If life gets overwhelming during the course (as it easily can these days), it can be tempting to drift away from an elective course like this.
+If life gets overwhelming during the course (as it easily can these days), it can be tempting to drift away from a survey course like this.
 Rather than disappear, let's work something out to accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.

 ## Readings
 - Sarah Maza, _Thinking About History_ (University of Chicago Press, 2017)